Skip to main content

 Mrs. Morrissette introduces a George Washington reenactor to children gathered for the treading barn dedication.
 MVLA.

-Expanding the Interpretation
+Expanding Interpretation

 Mrs. Morrissette speaking during the barn dedication in 1996.
 MVLA.